 Kele M., Day K., Rönnholm H., Schuster J., Dahl N., Falk A.

 Stem cell research, 2016

 CTL07-II is a healthy feeder-free and characterized human induced pluripotent stem (iPS) cell line cultured under xeno-free and defined conditions. iPS cell coating during derivation and expansion was human recombinant Laminin-521.
-The line is generated from healthy human fibroblasts with non-integrating Sendai virus vectors encoding the four Yamanaka factors, OCT4, SOX2, KLF4 and cMYC.
-The generated iPS cells are free from reprogramming vectors and their purity, karyotypic stability and pluripotent capacity is confirmed.
+The line is generated from healthy human fibroblasts with non-integrating Sendai virus vectors encoding the four Yamanaka factors, OCT4, SOX2, KLF4, and cMYC.
+The generated iPS cells are free from reprogramming vectors and their purity, karyotypic stability and pluripotent capacity are confirmed.

 Tano K., Yasuda S., Kuroda T., Saito H., Umezawa A., Sato Y.

 In the article, the authors use LN-521 for a safety step for iPS cells going for therapeutic purposes.
 This group is responsible for dictating the safety aspects of future regen med in Japan.
 Tano and colleagues show a novel approach based on LN-521 for direct and sensitive detection of trace amounts of residual undifferentiated hPSCs for cell therapy products.
 The presence of contaminating hPSCs in cell therapy products is a major quality concern associated with tumorigenicity and this first in vitro assay is direct, simple and cost-effective.
 The highly efficient culture system using LN-521 detected colony-forming hPSCs spiked into primary human MSCs or neurons at a ratio as low as 0.001%–0.01%.

 Lu H.F., Chai C., Lim T.C., Leong M.F., Lim J.K., Gao S., Lim K.L., Wan A.C.